ABOUT US

-THE LITTLE ARTS FESTIVAL PROJECT
+THE LITTLE ARTS RUSHLAKE GREEN PROJECT

 This community enterprise, based in and around Rushlake Green exists to encourage, support and promote local involvement in all aspects of the arts.
 It aims to provide a platform for everyone involved in any arts activity locally, and it is particularly focused on those getting into the arts - be they young students or anyone starting, or hoping to start, getting actively involved in arts activities.
 If you are a visual artist, musician, writer, singer-songwriter, theatre maker, animator, film maker, musical group of any genre from early music to rock and rap, radio creator, craft maker or conceptual artist and have not already make contact with us please email: littleartsrushlakegreen@gmail.com